ubclaunchpad/LP-website/handbook/recruitment/overview.md

 ### Technical Roles

-When recruiting for techncial roles, we aim to categorize applicants into the following categories:
+When recruiting for techncial (developer) roles, we aim to categorize applicants into the following categories:

 * **Beginner**: 1st or 2nd year student OR course project OR simple project (hackathon) OR tutorial project
 * **Independent**: Completed 1 internship OR a non-course "advanced project"